-A movie that seems to have set out to be a B-movie and thoroughly capped its ambitions there.
-It is about what it set out to be, nearly something a little bit more but unfortunately in places maybe a little bit less.
+Blood Vessel seems to have set out to be a B-movie and thoroughly capped its ambitions there.
+It is about what it set out to be.
+Nearly something a little bit more but unfortunately in places maybe a little bit less.

 Premise: it is World War 2, and a lifeboat full of survivors encounter an oddly deserted German ship.
 Well, nearly deserted.
-On board is a creepy Romanian girl, surrounded by dead Germans, asking for her family to be released from the hold.
+On board is a creepy Romanian girl, surrounded by dead Germans.
+Luckily the team understand that her family is trapped in the hold.
 Yes, they are vampires.

 There were two things that got in the way of my truly enjoying this.

-The first was that despite apparently being filmed on a real ship, I had very little comprehension of how all the different rooms were connected to each other.
+Firstly, despite apparently being filmed on a real ship, I felt little comprehension of how different rooms were connected to each other.
 I couldn’t grasp where one location was in relation to another, which for me at least made it quite disjointed.

 The second was that the characters were all pretty flat and generally quite stereotypical.
 Most of them were unlikeable, not because they were written only to be unlikable, but because they had no real substance.
 It’s the same as with many slasher-type movies, they just don’t bother giving us anything worth investing in before the deaths start.